 Most gas fireplaces have a standing pilot light, which is a small flame that burns even when you aren't using the fireplace.
-This makes the fireplace easy to start when it's cold outside, but when it warms up, it's a good idea to shut off the pilot to conserve gas.
+This makes the fireplace easy to start when it's cold outside, but during the warm seasons when you aren't using the fireplace, it's a good idea to shut off the pilot to conserve gas.
 If you do, you have to restart it at the beginning of the next cold season.
-The procedure isn't exactly the same for all models -- older ones don't have an electronic spark.
-Even if the procedure is slightly different, though, most of the steps are the same.
+The procedure isn't exactly the same for all models, but the basic process is similar for most.
+Always follow the manufacturer's instructions for lighting the pilot on your specific model.

-Turn the button to the "On" position, then replace the fixed glass assembly and the decorative cover.
+Turn the gas control knob to the "On" position, then replace the fixed glass assembly and the decorative cover.

 Keep in Mind

 If the fireplace is new or the pilot hasn't been lighted for a long time, there might be air in the pilot tube.
 This makes it hard to light, but it should come on after repeated attempts.
 If you find that you need to frequently light the pilot, the pilot tube may be blocked with debris so be sure to clean the end of the tube with a pin.